 Excel TreeMap chart engine is our latest Excel tool.
 Let’s see a real novelty that you can’t see every day!
 After many years of waiting, the Treemap chart or Square-chart still didn’t get into the current version of Excel.
 Finally, our newest application is ready, and with its help, you can build dashboard templates in Excel.

-From now on, you can create spectacular heatmaps without programming skills, and the otherwise time-consuming and complex analysis tasks will become a daily routine.
+Without programming skills, you can create spectacular heatmaps, and the otherwise time-consuming and complex analysis tasks will become a daily routine.
 Although you will see treemap charts usage can be universal, we don’t want to use up your patience, so let’s start right away!

 The color of the smaller units in the big square depends on how big of a weight (what values) they have in the starting list, which gives the basis of the chart.